kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

     {{< note >}}Updating the installation is performed by rerunning the two commands listed in step 1.{{< /note >}}

-### Install on Windows using Chocolatey or scoop
+### Install on Windows using Chocolatey or Scoop

-To install kubectl on Windows you can use either [Chocolatey](https://chocolatey.org) package manager or [scoop](https://scoop.sh) command-line installer.
+To install kubectl on Windows you can use either [Chocolatey](https://chocolatey.org) package manager or [Scoop](https://scoop.sh) command-line installer.
 {{< tabs name="kubectl_win_install" >}}
 {{% tab name="choco" %}}